Streets and open spaces - operation team

 The team has eight staff members which cover North / South / East and West Cambridge.
 This includes a dedicated city centre Ranger and support staff who assist in dealing with special projects.

-The City Ranger service works closely with members of the public, residents groups and other agencies to help keen Cambridge clean, green and safe.
+The City Ranger service works closely with members of the public, residents groups and other agencies.

-The dog warden patrols parks, recreation grounds, open spaces and streets within Cambridge to increase people's awareness of the requirement to clear up after their dogs.
+The dog warden patrols Cambridge to increase people's awareness of the requirement to clear up after their dogs.
 The council also collects stray dogs within Cambridge and works alongside local animal charities to deliver educational roadshows

 Public realm enforcement

-This team investigates instances of environmental crime in public places across the city.
-As well as undertaking enforcement action where necessary, the team provide advice for residents and businesses on issues including fly tipping, litter, waste (duty of care), illegal advertising, and abandoned and nuisance vehicles.
+This team investigates instances of environmental crime in public places across the city, taking enforcement action where necessary.
+The team provide advice on fly-tipping, litter, waste (duty of care), illegal advertising, abandoned and nuisance vehicles, and more.